cpske/ISP/assignment/week2/github-flow.md

    * Basic Branching and Merging [https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)
 3. Creating a Pull Request on Github
    * [https://help.github.com/en/articles/creating-a-pull-request](https://help.github.com/en/articles/creating-a-pull-request)
-   * its easy -- just click a button
+   * Its easy -- just click a button
-   * the important part is a *descriptive title* and *good description*
+   * The important part is a *descriptive title* and *good description*
 4. Commenting on a Pull Request
-   * the point of pull request is to request review and/or feedback
+   * The point of Pull Request is to request review and/or feedback
-   * this page gives examples of howto: [https://help.github.com/en/articles/commenting-on-a-pull-request](https://help.github.com/en/articles/commenting-on-a-pull-request)
+   * This page gives examples of how to: [https://help.github.com/en/articles/commenting-on-a-pull-request](https://help.github.com/en/articles/commenting-on-a-pull-request)

-Some questions will be posted to test your understanding.
+**Questions** to test your understanding are posted on Google Classroom for ISP2019.
+(Week 2)